jeanflower/CountryGame/README.md

 A nodejs app which connects to a specified mongodb (mongo database) to perform some CRUD (create read update delete) operations.
 The mongo database requires a database called crudExample.
 Create a .env.local file in the monfoapp folder (your env file will be gitignored) and follow the pattern of .env.sample, to point the code at your mongoDB location.

-Learn more from the docs [here](https://www.mongodb.com/docs/drivers/node/current/).
+Learn more from the mongodb node docs [here](https://www.mongodb.com/docs/drivers/node/current/).

 This image shows the mongo app running in a local terminal and a web view of the mongo content.